skeeto/passphrase2pgp/README.md

 [t4669]: https://dev.gnupg.org/T4669
 [t4670]: https://dev.gnupg.org/T4670

-The `--protect` option uses OpenPGP's S2K feature to encrypt the private key in the exported format.
-Rather than prompt for a new passphrase, passphrase2pgp will reuse your derivation passphrase as the protection passphrase.
-However, keep in mind that the S2K algorithm is *much* weaker than the algorithm used to derive the asymmetric key, Argon2id.

 ### Examples

-Generate a private key and send it to GnuPG (with no protection passphrase):
+Generate a private key and send it to GnuPG (no protection passphrase):

     $ passphrase2pgp --uid "..." | gnupg --import

-Or, with `--protect`, reuse the derivation passphrase as a protection passphrase so that the key is encrypted on the GnuPG keyring:
+Or, with `--protect`, reuse the derivation passphrase as the protection passphrase so that the key is encrypted on the GnuPG keyring using your derivation passphrase:

     $ passphrase2pgp --protect --uid "..." | gnupg --import

+Or to prompt (once) for a different passphrase to use as the protection
+passphrase:

+    $ passphrase2pgp --protect=1 --uid "..." | gnupg --import

 Create an armored public key for publishing and sharing:

     $ passphrase2pgp --uid "..." --armor --public > Real-Name.asc

-Determine `--uid` from the environment so that you don't need to type it out every time you use passphrase2pgp:
+Since passing `--uid` every time you need it is tedious, that argument can be supplied implicitly via two environment variables, `REALNAME` and `EMAIL`.
+The remaining examples assume these variables are set.

     $ export REALNAME="Real Name"
     $ export EMAIL="name@example.com"
     $ passphrase2pgp -ap > Real-Name.asc

-Generate a private key and save it to a file in OpenPGP format for later use below:

-    $ passphrase2pgp --uid "..." > secret.pgp

 Create detached signatures (`-S`) for some files: